zaiisao/Documentation/en/faqs/ncs_vs_query.md

 - Pros: Reliable, as the status is queried proactively.
 - Cons:
   - Provides limited status information.
   - Requires an active query.
-You cannot query too often because of the QPS limit, and thus it is not as real-time as the Message Notification Service.
+You cannot query too often because of the Queries Per Second(QPS) limit, and thus it is not as real-time as the Message Notification Service.

 If the reliability of the status of a cloud recording is a high priority, Agora strongly recommends using the query method.